Sharanvj1997/practice/README.md

 ## Algorithm of prime numbers
 ### step 1
-#### we need to create a list which is having a set numbers with it.
+#### we need to create a list which is having a set  of numbers with it.
 ### step 2
 #### then we have to create a empty list
 ### step 3
-#### after this iterate a for loop in the range of 1,len(list)),then we can find the prime numbers by using a if condition
+#### after this iterate a for loop in the range of 1,len(list)),then we can find the prime numbers by using a if condition.
 ### step 4
 #### The condition is if x%2==1:(pime numbers are numbers that have only 2 factors,1 and themselves), if the number after divisible by 2 it return 1 ,then it's a prime number.